textpattern/textpattern-toolbelt/README.md

 ### Step 12

 Verify packages have been built correctly.
-Unzip them to check.
-SHA256 checksums are automatically built for the download package(s).
+Decompress them to check.

 ### Step 13

 Prepare a release for version x.y.z on GitHub:
-* Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` suffix.
+* Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` or `-rc` suffix.
 * Ensure the target select box is `master`.
 * Use the same tag name for the release Title, but prefix it with a lower case `v`.
 * Attach packages and SHA256 checksums.
-* If it's a beta, ensure the `Pre-release` checkbox is set.
+* If it's a beta or release candidate, ensure the `Pre-release` checkbox is set.

 Use `git pull` to bring the new tag down to your local repo's `master` branch.